Etienne de Villiers

-Etienne de Villiers is an investor and executive in global media and sports businesses.
+Etienne de Villiers is a South African investor and executive in global media and sports businesses.
 He is chairman of DataEQ, a leading South African opinion mining company.

 His former roles include executive chairman of the ATP Tour, president at Walt Disney Television International, chairman of BBC Worldwide, chairman of Virgin Racing F1 team, board member of Kirch/SLEC and ITV, director of Saracens rugby club and CEO of Satbel.